 In a Gaussian distribution, 68% of data is within 1 σ from the μ and 95% of data is within 2 σ.
 The standard normal distribution has μ=0 and σ =1.

-The Gaussian distribution for multivariate is
+A multivariate Gaussian distribution for multivariate is defined as

 where Σ is the covariance matrix.
 Each element in this matrix records how two random variables are correlated.
 We can sample a multivariate Gaussian distribution by